 Well, there are three types of index in MariaDB:

-The term ‘KEY’ and ‘INDEX’ are generally used interchangeably and statements should work with either keyword.
+The terms ‘KEY’ and ‘INDEX’ are generally used interchangeably, and statements should work with either keyword.

-In MariaDB, the primary key is a single or combination of fields that uniquely defines a record.
-No part in a primary key column contains NULL values.
+In MariaDB, the primary key is a single field or a combination of fields that uniquely defines a record.
+No part of a primary key column contains NULL values.
 A table can have only a primary key.

 The syntax of the primary key is given below: